 Deciding on who to copy is one of the most important considerations when it comes to copy trading, due to their performance ultimately determining your financial position.

-While you might be tempted to choose a trader who is on a hot streak, it is important to look a little deeper.
+While you might be tempted to choose a trader who seems to have the best current performance, it's important to look a little deeper.

-You should try to find someone who has a long track record of solid performance, while also finding someone that aligns with your personal investing time frames, values and risk tolerance.
+Ultimately, you should try to find a trader who has a long track record of solid results, while also finding someone that aligns with your personal investing time frames, values and risk tolerance.

 Is copy trading legal?